 I like to describe myself as a "recovering journalist."
-As the author of six books, I feel I have completed half of the twelve-step program required to regain full sanity.
+As the author of six books, I feel I am half-way through the twelve-step program to regain full sanity.
 My focus has shifted from the "first rough draft of history" to the second.

 Now an American citizen, I was born in Belfast, Northern Ireland.
-I grew up--almost literally--a child of the Cold War.
-I first went to Russia at the age of six weeks, courtesy of my diplomat parents.
-Here I am above, aged seven, with my mother and younger brother Geoffrey, in the British embassy, opposite the Kremlin, under the watchful eye of the KGB.
+I was a child of the Cold War--almost literally.
+I went to Russia for the first time at the age of six weeks, courtesy of my diplomat parents.
+I experienced every Soviet leader, from Stalin onwards.
+Here I am above, aged seven, with my mother and younger brother Geoffrey, in the British embassy, opposite the Kremlin, under the watchful eye of a KGB guard.
+This was during the Khrushchev "Thaw."
 In one way or another, I have been thinking--and writing--about the Cold War ever since, with occasional forays into World War II and the Holocaust.

 I spent much of my journalistic career covering the collapse of communism.
 After a stint in Rome as a correspondent for Reuters, and a tour of Africa, I lived in Yugoslavia during the twilight years of Marshal Tito.
 In 1980, Tito died, and I moved to Poland for The Washington Post, just in time to witness the extraordinary spectacle of workers rebelling against the "workers' state."
 I was the first western reporter to visit the Lenin shipyard in Gdansk in August 1980 and was standing in front of Boris Yeltsin when he climbed on a tank in August 1991 to face down Communist hardliners.
 (See photograph below.)
 In between, I reported on the imposition of martial law in Poland, the Chernobyl nuclear catastrophe, Gorbachev-Reagan summits, the Tiananmen uprising in China, and the 1989 revolution in Romania.